About the Program

 In recognition of California’s progress, investment, and innovative proposal to improve maternal health outcomes, the Health Resources & Services Administration (HRSA) granted California a five-year, $10 million State Maternal Health Innovation (MHI) award.
 The award will go to the state’s Perinatal Quality Collaborative, the California Maternal Quality Care Collaborative (CMQCC), housed at Stanford Medicine.

-Recruitment for Maternal Health Task Force subcommittees is underway.
+California Maternal Health Task Force Launch Event

 What to Expect